-If your passion is astrophotography or night photography in general, then you would have at some stage heard about the Night Filter and sometimes referred to as a Light Pollution Filter.
-We’ve been in possession of the NiSi Natural Night Filter for a couple of years now and must admit that it’s not a filter that we have used that often.
+If your passion is astrophotography or night photography in general, then you would have at some stage heard about the Night Filter – sometimes referred to as a Light Pollution Filter.
+We’ve owned the NiSi Natural Night Filter for a couple of years and must admit that it’s not a filter we have used that often.
 We primarily purchased the filter to demonstrate it to our large Meetup group on Photo Walks.

-When Urth rebranded in late 2020 they introduced the URTH Night Filter Plus+ to their line-up.
-It is available as a circular filter (screw-in) and also as a 75mm or 100mm Square Filter which is used with a Square Filter Holder.
+When Urth rebranded in late 2020, they introduced the URTH Night Filter Plus+ to their line-up.
+It is available as a circular filter (screw-in), and as a 75mm or 100mm Square Filter used with a Square Filter Holder.
 Although Urth produces its own Square Filter Holder, the square version will fit into any brand of filter holder.
-Click the link if you want to read our review of the Urth Square Filter Holder.
+Click the link. if you want to read our review of the Urth Square Filter Holder.

-Urth was kind enough to send us the 77mm Circular Night Filter Plus+ for this review.
+Urth, was kind enough to send us a 77mm Circular Night Filter Plus+ for this review.
 Please read our disclaimer at the bottom of this post.